 Surviving are his parents, Dr. Mark and Lagina Winders, Corydon, Indiana and Andrew and Samantha Krawciw, Highlands Ranch, CO; brothers and sisters, Elijah Krawciw, Olivia, Ilyssa and Liam Gogel, Ben and Daniel Krawciw; grandparents, Ret MG Nicholas and Christine Krawciw, Fort Belvoir, VA and Johnnie and Imogene Voyles, Port Charlotte, FL; aunts and uncles, Alex and Matt Levin, Paul and Kristin Krawciw, Greg Boiles and Ellen Schecter, Erica Fischer and Andrea Gogel, along with ten cousins.

 Preceding him in death were his grandfather, John William “Bill” Boiles and great grandmothers, (Babusya) Stefa Kwasowska and (Babusya) Neolia Krawciw.

 A Memorial Service will be held at 4:00 PM CDT on Saturday, June 20, 2020 at Huber Funeral Home, Tell City Chapel.
 Rev. Paul Alvey will officiate.
 Visitation will be from 2:00 until 4:00 PM at the funeral home with burial to follow in Simons Cemetery, Tobinsport, Indiana, where there will be full military honors.

 Memorial contributions may be made to Clayton Harris Memorial United Methodist Church in Tobinsport.

-To send flowers to the family or plant a tree in memory of Gregory Kyle Krawciw, please visit our floral store.
+To send flowers to Gregory Kyle Krawciw's family, please visit our floral store.